Jmuinde/Jmuinde/README.md

 ## About Me
 I hold an MSc in Data Science from Strathmore University, and I am committed to the art of developing end-to-end data-driven solutions.
 My interests lie in data science, data engineering, and AI engineering.
+Insights from my daily schedules indicated that I spent more than 70% of my time seated in front of a desk.

 - 🔭 I’m currently working on building an AI powered micro-investment platform for low income earners.
 - 🌱 I’m currently learning AI ingeenering